 The Shadow Agent Problem

-It gets worse with low-code platforms.
+Low-code platforms add another layer.
 When employees build agents on tools like Power Platform or Copilot Studio, the company is still the provider.
 An employee builds an HR screening agent without a compliance assessment, and the company is non-compliant without knowing the system exists.
 This is why Article 4 (AI literacy) matters: staff need to understand what makes something high-risk.
 And compliance teams can’t assume they have visibility into what’s being built.
 Just like shadow IT before it, shadow agents will be one of the harder governance challenges to solve.

 From Compliance to Infrastructure